dominicmauro/tales/content/posts/session-002.md

 ## The Final Confrontation

 **Raka Ooku** appeared once more, and this time, the slaughter was horrific.
 The creature's rampage claimed:
-- Pico, who had just claimed a bastard sword with onyx
+- Pico, who had just claimed a bastard sword with an onyx gem in the pommel
 - Godfrey
 - Rogar, who had fought so bravely
 - Jasper